 Policy recommendations regarding the collection, transfer, and disclosure of gTLD registration data will affect a number of Constituencies and Stakeholder Groups.
 Accordingly, the EPDP Team included members from all the GNSO’s Stakeholder Groups and Constituencies within the composition of the EPDP Team.
 In recognition of the effect on many stakeholders within the ICANN Community, the GNSO Council chose to invite all Advisory Committees and Supporting Organizations to participate in the EPDP Team.
 Following receipt of an invitation, the At-Large Advisory Committee, the Governmental Advisory Committee, and the Security and Stability Advisory Committee chose to participate.
 The Final Report also includes, where provided, statements from the participating groups.
 Although not every group supported every recommendation, all but two recommendations were still deemed to have the consensus support of the EPDP Team.

-The GNSO’s Constituencies and Stakeholder Groups were given the opportunity to provide additional statements, which were annexed to the Final Report.
+The GNSO’s Stakeholder Groups and associated Constituencies were given the opportunity to provide additional statements, which were annexed to the Final Report.

 In particular, the Business Constituency and Intellectual Property Constituency noted the importance of reasonable consideration by contracted parties of requests for lawful disclosure of non-public registration data, including requests made within the context of consumer protection, cybersecurity, intellectual property, or law enforcement within the lawful disclosure purpose (Purpose 2).